dezzak/lmld-constitution/constitution.md

 4.1.
 The Local Party shall administer membership in accordance with the Membership Rules of the Liberal Democrats in England.

 4.2.
-All persons shall be eligible to join the Local Party if they agree with the fundamental values and objectives of the party; and
+All persons shall be eligible to join the Local Party if they agree with the fundamental values and objectives of the Party; and

 (a) they live, work or study within the area of the Local Party, or